Skip to main content

 Beta Requirements

-• Device: You have an iPhone or iPad with LiDAR
+• Device: You need to have an iPhone or iPad with LiDAR

 (iPhone 12 Pro+, iPad Pro 2020+)